gr-yb/nosqlbench/README.md

 ## License

 All of the code in this repository is licensed under the APL version 2.
-If you contribute to this project, then you must agree to license all of your constributions under this license.
+If you contribute to this project, then you must agree to license all of your contributions under this license.

 ## System Compatibility